 Social Order, Power, and Money: Paper as an Institutional Medium in the Twenty-First Century

+Paper remains an integral part of everyday life.
+We talk a great deal about paperwork: we complain about it, try to reduce it, and constantly hear that everything is moving “to the cloud.”
+And yet, although we use paper far less than we once did, it stubbornly refuses to disappear .

-“Paper,” wrote Anthony Grafton in The New York Times, “holds the world together and isn’t going anywhere.”
-Since the 1970s, many have predicted that we would soon be working in paperless offices — but even though paper use has dropped significantly, both in the workplace and beyond, people still regard the blank page as one of the most ordinary and familiar objects in their daily lives.
-Among those millions is Sam Altman, head of the artificial intelligence company OpenAI, who still maps out flowcharts and writes to-do lists — on paper .
-This persistence invites a deeper question: why does paper, an ancient medium, continue to hold such a central place in modern culture?
-From a media ecology perspective, the answer lies in the interdependence of technologies rather than their succession.
-Each new medium reshapes but never fully replaces its predecessors, and the survival of paper is a striking example of this coexistence.
-Paper may seem like a simpleuckthe background player, but it has always been much more than that.
-While much has been written about the invention of writing and its transformative power, people often overlook that writing’s greatest impact — freeing us from the limits of memory and enabling culture to be transmitted across generations — owes as much to the surface as to the symbols themselves.
+Since the 1970s, many have predicted that we would soon be working in paperless offices.
+However, although paper use has dropped significantly in the workplace and beyond, the blank page remains one of the most ordinary and familiar objects of daily life.
+This persistence is puzzling: why does paper, an ancient medium, continue to hold such a central place in modern culture?
+The history of media provides a clue, showing that each new medium reshapes but never fully replaces its predecessors.
+From a media-ecological perspective, the survival of paper in the digital age is a striking example of the coexistence of different media forms.

+It is difficult to overestimate the role of paper in shaping social order.
+Much has been written about the invention of writing and its transformative power, freeing us from the limits of memory and enabling the transmission of culture across generations.
+However, scholars often do not fully recognize that this power owes as much to the writing surface as to the symbols themselves.
 This chapter argues that paper should be understood not merely as a carrier of writing, but as an institutional surface whose material properties actively shape knowledge, authority, and continuity.

-Some of the central thinkers of media ecology, including Marshall McLuhan and Walter Ong, focus primarily on the written signs that appear on the page.
-Their influential conclusions regarding the ways in which communication media shape thought and social structure do not sufficiently foreground the importance of writing surfaces themselves.
+Some of the prominent thinkers in the field of media ecology, including Marshall McLuhan and Walter Ong, focus primarily on the written signs as they appear on the page.
+While their work has been central to understanding how communication media shape thought and social structure, their analyses tend to privilege the signs themselves over the material surfaces on which they are inscribed.

-The truth is, much of what we know about history has survived not just because something was written, but because it was written on something — on durable surfaces that could be preserved, stored, and handed down through time.
-For example, much of what was written on fragile surfaces such as papyrus has not survived.
+Much of our knowledge of history derives from records that have survived not only because they were written, but because they were written on durable surfaces that could be preserved, stored, and handed down through generations.
+By contrast, symbols written on fragile surfaces, such as papyrus, have largely been lost .

 It is therefore unsurprising that the earliest surviving written records of human culture were inscribed on stone.
-A paradigmatic case is the monumental inscription at Mount Behistun, near present-day Bisotun in Iran.
-Yet it is entirely possible that writing existed long before such inscriptions; we may simply never know, because writing surfaces made of less durable materials did not survive.
+A paradigmatic example is the monumental inscription at Mount Behistun, located near the present-day city of Bisotun in Iran.
+Writing may well have existed long before such inscriptions, but we may never know, because writing surfaces made of less durable materials did not survive.
 Stone offered permanence, but at the cost of mobility.
-This fundamental trade-off between durability and portability would shape the long historical search for more practical writing surfaces.
+This fundamental trade-off between durability and portability drove the long historical search for more practical writing surfaces.

-Over time, humans experimented with a wide range of materials, but the decisive breakthrough came with the invention of paper.
-The writing surface made from plant cellulose that we recognize today is commonly attributed—though not without debate—to Cai Lun, a court official in imperial China, around 105 CE.
+Over time, humans experimented with a wide range of materials, but a decisive breakthrough came with the invention of paper—a writing surface made from plant cellulose.
+The invention of paper is commonly attributed, though not without debate, to Cai Lun, a court official in imperial China, around 105 CE.
 Initially adopted at the margins of a culture that relied on bamboo strips and jade, paper gradually spread beyond China’s borders.
-By the eighth century, following the Battle of Talas, paper-making knowledge moved westward into the Islamic world, where paper rapidly became the dominant writing surface due to its low cost, flexibility, and suitability for bureaucratic and scholarly use.
+By the eighth century, following the Battle of Talas, knowledge of papermaking spread westward into the Islamic world.
+Paper rapidly became the dominant writing surface because of its low cost, flexibility, and suitability for bureaucratic and scholarly use.